All About Adrenal Cancer

 Adrenal cancer is very rare and the actual number of those diagnosed in the United States is not known.
-It is estimated that there are about 200 new cases diagnosed each year.
-About one in every 10 people who have an imaging test of the adrenal gland are found to have adrenal tumors; however, a vast majority of these are adenomas (benign tumors), which are fairly common in the middle-aged and elderly population.
+It is estimated to be about 200 new cases diagnosed each year.
+About one in every 10 people who have an imaging test of the adrenal glands are found to have adrenal tumors but many of these are adenomas (benign tumors).
+Adenomas are fairly common in the middle-aged and elderly population.
 Adrenal cancer is more common in women than men.

-There are risk factors associated with adrenal cancer.
-However, having one or more of these risk factors does not mean you will get adrenal cancer.
-You could have none of these risk factors and develop adrenal cancer.
-A number of genetic-related syndromes are linked to adrenal cancer including: Li Fraumeni syndrome, Beckwith-Wiedmann syndrome, multiple endocrine neoplasia, hereditary nonpolyposis colorectal cancer, and familial adenomatous polyposis.
-These syndromes are caused by genetically inherited gene defects, or by gene defects that are acquired after birth.
+There are risk factors for adrenal cancer.
+Having one or more of these risk factors does not mean you will get adrenal cancer.
+You could have no risk factors and develop adrenal cancer.
+A number of genetic-related syndromes are linked to adrenal cancer, including: Li Fraumeni syndrome, Beckwith-Wiedmann syndrome, multiple endocrine neoplasia, hereditary nonpolyposis colorectal cancer, and familial adenomatous polyposis.
+These syndromes are caused by genes you inherit.
 These are things you cannot change.
 High-fat diet, smoking, sedentary lifestyle, and exposure to cancer-causing substances can all increase your risk for cancer in general, but not specifically adrenal cancer.

 How can I prevent adrenal cancer?

-There are no preventable risk factors associated with adrenal cancer so there is no way to prevent adrenal cancer.
-However, genetic testing and counseling may be suggested if you are known to have any of the previously mentioned syndromes.
+There is no specific way to prevent adrenal cancer.
+Your provider may suggest genetic testing and counseling if you have a family member with any of the previously mentioned syndromes.

 What screening tests are used for adrenal cancer?

-Adrenal cancers are rare and because of this, there are no recommendations for routine screening.
+Adrenal cancers are rare and there are no recommendations for routine screening.

 What are the signs of adrenal cancer?

-Both adrenal adenomas and adrenal cancers can produce excess steroid hormones, producing symptoms, which lead to further workup and the identification of the tumor.
-Symptoms vary depending on the steroid that is produced.
+Both adrenal adenomas and adrenal cancers can make excess steroid hormones which lead to symptoms.
+This leads to further workup.
+Symptoms depend on the steroid that is being made.

-- Aldosterone, which is a type of steroid hormone, can cause Conn's syndrome (also known as primary hyperaldosteronism).
-Conn's syndrome most commonly occurs with pituitary adenomas, but it can also occur in the setting of adrenal hyperplasia (an overgrowth of normal adrenal cortical tissue) and adrenal cortical cancers.
-Signs of Conn's syndrome include elevated blood pressure, decreased levels of potassium in the blood, and decreased levels of a chemical produced by the kidneys called renin in the blood.
+- Aldosterone, a type of steroid hormone, can cause Conn's syndrome (primary hyperaldosteronism).
+Conn's syndrome most often occurs with pituitary adenomas, but it can also occur in the setting of adrenal hyperplasia (an overgrowth of normal adrenal cortical tissue) and adrenal cortical cancers.
+Signs of Conn's syndrome include high blood pressure, low potassium levels, and low levels of renin.
+Renin is a chemical made by the kidneys.
 In most cases of Conn's syndrome, elevations in blood pressure are mild to moderate.
 Other symptoms include weakness, muscle cramps, increased thirst, and increased frequency of urination.

-- Cortisol is a separate steroid hormone produced within the adrenal cortex.
-If a tumor produces excess cortisol, Cushing's syndrome (also known as hypercortisolism) can develop.
-This syndrome is seen not only with adrenal tumors, but can also be the result of excessive levels of adrenal cortical stimulating hormone (also known as ACTH, a hormone that is responsible for stimulating the adrenal glands to produce cortisol) produced by the pituitary gland or another tumor in the body.
+- Cortisol is a steroid hormone made within the adrenal cortex.
+If a tumor makes excess cortisol, Cushing's syndrome (also known as hypercortisolism) can develop.
+This syndrome is seen not only with adrenal tumors, but can also be the result of too much adrenal cortical stimulating hormone (also known as ACTH, a hormone that is responsible for stimulating the adrenal glands to produce cortisol) made by the pituitary gland or another tumor in the body.
 Cushing's syndrome may also develop in patients who are taking steroids as medication for other disorders.
-The symptoms of Cushing's syndrome can vary greatly from patient to patient and involve a number of different parts of the body.
-Symptoms include weight gain and water retention resulting in a round face and collection of fat on the back of the shoulders and neck (so-called "buffalo hump").
-Red or purple stretch marks, known as striae can appear on the skin.
-Excessive hair growth (hirsutism)can also be seen.
-Excessive cortisol levels can interfere with the body's immune system, predisposing a patient to unusual infections.
-Patients with Cushing's syndrome are at high risk for development of diabetes.
+The symptoms of Cushing's syndrome can vary and involve a number of different parts of the body.
+Symptoms include weight gain and water retention that result in a round face and a collection of fat on the back of the shoulders and neck (so-called "buffalo hump").
+Red or purple stretch marks, known as striae, can appear on the skin.
+Excessive hair growth (hirsutism) can also be seen.
+Excessive cortisol levels can affect the immune system leading to infections.
+Patients with Cushing's syndrome are at high risk for diabetes.
 Patients may also have mental changes, including mood swings, irritability, and in the worst case, psychotic episodes.
 In children, excessive cortisol can lead to premature sexual development and maturation (also called precocious puberty).

-- Sexual hormones can also be overproduced by an adrenal tumor.
-If excess testosterone is produced, virilization can occur in either men or women.
-Virilization causes increased masculine characteristics, resulting in a deepened voice, loss of hair, and an increase in the size of the clitoris in women.
-Feminization may occur in men with excess estrogen production, and may cause sexual impotence and/ or breast growth (gynecomastia).
+- Sexual hormones can also be made by an adrenal tumor.
+If excess testosterone is made, virilization can occur in either men or women.
+Virilization causes increased masculine characteristics such as deepened voice, loss of hair, and an increase in the size of the clitoris in women.
+Feminization may occur in men with excess estrogen production and may cause sexual impotence and/ or breast growth (gynecomastia).

 As an adrenal tumor grows it can affect other organs by putting pressure on them causing symptoms.
-Patients with large adrenal tumors may experience feelings of abdominal fullness or localized pain.
-Patients may feel as though they are quickly full when eating and may experience weight loss.
-In some cases of large adrenal tumors, patients may actually feel a mass in their abdomen.
+Patients with large adrenal tumors may have feelings of abdominal fullness or localized pain.
+Patients may feel as though they are quickly full when eating and may have weight loss.
+In some cases of large adrenal tumors, patients may feel a mass in their abdomen.

 How is adrenal cancer diagnosed?

-Functioning adrenal cortical cancers and adenomas are frequently diagnosed because of the symptoms from the overproduction of hormones caused by the cancer.
-A full workup will be completed to determine the cause of this overproduction and if it is related to an adrenal tumor.
+Functioning adrenal cortical cancers and adenomas are often diagnosed because of the symptoms from the overproduction of hormones caused by the cancer.
+A full workup will be done to find the cause of this overproduction and if it is related to an adrenal tumor.

-Patients with Cushing's syndrome need to be evaluated to see if the syndrome is caused by a problem in the adrenal glands, the pituitary gland, or another tumor somewhere else in the body.
-The first step is measuring the amount of cortisol in the urine (called a 24-hour urinary free cortisol test).
-This test is sometimes performed while giving the patient an extra dose of steroids to see how the body responds.
-After this is done, most patients undergo a dexamethasone suppression test where patients are given a high dose of the steroid dexamethasone.
+Patients with Cushing's syndrome could have a problem in the adrenal glands, the pituitary gland, or another tumor somewhere else in the body.
+The first step is measuring the amount of cortisol in the urine (called a 24-hour urinary-free cortisol test).
+This test is sometimes done while giving the patient an extra dose of steroids to see how the body responds.
+After this is done, most patients have a dexamethasone suppression test where patients are given a high dose of the steroid dexamethasone.
 In normal patients, and in patients with Cushing's syndrome due to a problem in the pituitary gland, a high dose of dexamethasone will cause the levels of cortisol in the blood and urine to decrease.
 In patients with adrenal tumors or another tumor in the body that produces ACTH, cortisol levels remain high even after a patient receives a high dose of dexamethasone.

 Patients with excess levels of aldosterone should have the blood levels of the chemical renin tested.
 In cases of hyperaldosteronism due to a tumor in the adrenal gland, renin levels will be low.
 Patients who have elevated aldosterone levels due to a problem with the blood vessels of the kidney (a condition called renal artery stenosis), will have high blood levels of renin.

-In addition to tests for increased steroid production, imaging is an important part of the diagnosis of adrenal tumors.
+Imaging is another important part of the diagnosis of adrenal tumors.
 Computed Tomography (also referred to as CT or CAT) scans are commonly used.
 CT scans use x-rays to form a three-dimensional picture of the inside of the body.
 If the adrenal tumor is larger than 6 centimeters (cm) on CT scan, it is much more likely to be an adrenal cancer than an adrenal adenoma.
 In most cases, CT scans can also differentiate between a normal adrenal gland and adrenal hyperplasia (enlarged adrenal gland).

-Ultrasound and MRI are less commonly used but still can be useful in diagnosing adrenal cancer.
+Ultrasound and MRI are used less but still can help in diagnosing adrenal cancer.
 Ultrasounds use sound waves to form a picture of the inside of the body.
-At times, it can be difficult to tell if an adrenal tumor is an adenoma or cancer.
+At times, it can be hard to tell if an adrenal tumor is an adenoma or cancer.
 For tumors that are larger than 3 cm, ultrasound is a good method of telling the difference between the two.
-MRI (Magnetic Resonance Imaging) can be useful to determine if a growth is cancer.
-MRI uses magnets to produce a very sharp picture of the inside of the body.
-Certain types of changes on MRI are more commonly seen in adrenal cancers than adenomas and can be used to tell the two apart.
+MRI (Magnetic Resonance Imaging) can be useful to see if a growth is cancer.
+MRI uses magnets to make a very clear picture of the inside of the body.
+Certain types of changes on MRI are more often seen in adrenal cancers than adenomas and can be used to tell the two apart.

 Many cancers are diagnosed using biopsy.
-A biopsy is a procedure in which a portion of a tumor is removed and looked at under a microscope.
-However, this is not the case with adrenal cancer.
-Adrenal adenomas and cancers look very similar when visualized under a microscope.
+A biopsy is a procedure that removes part of or the whole tumor and looks at it under a microscope.
+This is not the case with adrenal cancer.
+Adrenal adenomas and cancers look alike under a microscope.
 It has also been found that the biopsy procedure to diagnose adrenal cancer is likely to spread tumor cells and may cause metastasis of the cancer.
-Therefore, it is best to use imaging techniques and workup of hormonal issues rather than biopsy to diagnose adrenal cancer.
+Therefore, it is best to use imaging tests and workup of hormonal issues rather than biopsy to diagnose adrenal cancer.